andreypronin/officedoc/README.md

 Parsing and constructing documents using XML-based Office formats: ODF and OOXML.

+NOT FOR PUBLIC USE YET.
+ACTIVE INITIAL DEVELOPMENT IN PROGRESS.

 ## Installation

 Add this line to your application's Gemfile: